 AI has shifted from experimental tooling to a core operational layer in affiliate marketing.
 It directly impacts production speed, campaign efficiency, and decision-making across the funnel.

 AI powers several core areas.
-It scales content production for SEO and landing pages and supports compliance monitoring and validation.
+It scales content production for SEO and landing pages and supports traffic-quality monitoring and validation.
 AI also drives creative A/B testing and optimization, predicts LTV, and segments traffic.
 In paid media, AI improves bid optimization and overall campaign efficiency.

 The expansion of AI-generated answers into commercial queries has reduced CTR for informational traffic by 20–30%, according to Google Search Central.
 Affiliates are adapting by shifting toward “Brand as Authority” positioning and Answer Engine Optimization (AEO), where visibility depends on structured, high-trust content rather than volume alone.